ParkCityPusheen/FW-PROJECT/USE ME/CHAPTER 1.md

 "I understand that, Dain, I do.
 But it had to be done."

 "I get it.
-I'm sorry," Dain groans through grit teeth.
+I'm sorry," Dain groans through gritted teeth.
 "I'll cover up for you as much as I can."

 He wants to demand answers, to press Aaric about the decision to send Sloane past the boundary, but he understands the limits.
 Aaric's signet isn't something he discusses freely, and he'd come to Dain of his own volition, trusting him with information that could get him killed.
 He doesn't want to become another source of stress, not when Aaric's already shaken from revealing himself and actively avoiding his father.
 He'd only press just enough that Aaric knows he thinks it was stupid, but he won't push beyond that.